-P/E Global LLC (the "Adviser") seeks to achieve the Fund's investment objective primarily by investing in exchange-traded futures, including equity index, such as futures related to the MSCI EAFE Index, and currency futures.
+The Adviser seeks to achieve the Fund's investment objective primarily by investing in exchange-traded futures, including equity index, such as futures related to the MSCI EAFE Index, and currency futures.
 The Fund may also invest in forward contracts.